tonghuikang/blog/_posts/2025-05-31-writing-claude-md.md

 title: Writing CLAUDE.md for mature codebases
 ---

-I am recently working on writing CLAUDE.md for my organization's monorepo.
+I have recently been working on writing CLAUDE.md for my organization's monorepo.
 This will affect the performance of [Claude Code](https://www.anthropic.com/claude-code), for both better and worse.

 I'll share some thoughts on what should be included in CLAUDE.md.